CIMH-Clinical-Psychology/EEGManyPipelines/README.md

 1. make avg of trials per subj per electrode
 2. plot grand averages from 300-500ms, then choose electrodes to make the calculation
+3. AUC +-5ms of peak, take one time window for all participants 4* repeated measures ttest

 **H2b Calculate**